Dates & times

 Friday the 13th, Saturday the 14th and Sunday the 15th of August 2021 at Copenhagen Airport - Roskilde.

-The Twilight Airshow in 2019 was a success and will on again Friday night.
+The Twilight Airshow in 2019 (2021 was cancelled due to Covid-19) was a success and will on again Friday night.
 The gates open at 18.00 and it will be possible to see the planes that have already arrived up untill the show starts.
 There will be an oportunity to buy food and beverages and not all exhibition stands will be set up.
 The night ends in fireworks!
 See the show schedule on the Airshow page.

 Food & beverage, handicap, smoking, paramedics, dogs